 Annie completed her bachelor's and master's degrees from the University of Melbourne and her doctorate degree from the University of California, San Diego.
 She is currently an Associate Professor in electronic music composition at Carnegie Mellon University in Pittsburgh, USA.

-- Current to January 2025
+- Current to October 2025